meejah/txtorcon/docs/guide.rst

 Any APIs that will go away will first be deprecated for at least one major release before being removed.

+There are also some attributes which *don't* have underscores but really should; these will get "deprecated" via an ``@property`` decorator so your code will still work.

 .. _get_tor_instance: